1961 Philippine Senate election: Results

-The Liberal Party won four seats contested in the election, while the Nacionalista Party and the Liberal Party won two each.
+The Liberal Party won four seats contested in the election, while the Nacionalista Party and the Progressive Party won two each.

 Lorenzo Sumulong was the sole Nacionalista to successfully defend his seat.
 Liberal Francisco Soc Rodrigo, who originally was a Nacionalista, was the other senator to defend his seat.

 Two Liberals are neophyte senators: Gaudencio Antonino and Maria Kalaw Katigbak.
 Also entering the Senate for the first time are Progressives Manuel Manahan and Raul Manglapus.
 Camilo Osias, who last served in the Senate in 1953, won back a Senate seat as a Liberal.

 Incumbent Nacionalista senators Decoroso Rosales, Domocao Alonto, Pacita Madrigal-Warns, Pedro Sabido, and Quintin Paredes all lost.